-Much of professional analog audio engineering was developed by or for the sound systems for motion pictures, and was published in the Journal of the Society of Motion (later: and Television) Engineers.
-The Journal of the Society of Motion Picture Engineers and its successor, Society of Motion Picture and Television Engineers, (J of SMPE, and J of SMPTE, respectively) are available online from the URLs below.
-Each one downloads an entire volume, and takes you to its beginning.
+Much of professional analog audio engineering was developed by the motion picture studios, or for the sound systems for motion pictures, and was published in the Journal of the Society of Motion Picture (later: and Television) Engineers.

 The period 1930 through 1954 covers some crucial areas in the development of sound systems: